aniqatc/css-100/entries/058/README.md

 **Time to Complete**: 2 hours

-**Key Concepts**: using @mixins for repeating properties with different values, reverse-engineer original code to get formula for each sphere slice
+**Key Concepts**: reverse-engineer original code to get formula for each sphere slice, using @mixins, @function, and @if @else directives

 **Notes**: